Robbie Grossman Player Props: Rangers vs. Phillies

 - Grossman hit .209 with 19 doubles, a triple, seven home runs and 56 walks.

-- Grossman drove in a run in 25.2% of his games last season (33 of 131), with two or more RBIs in eight of those contests (6.1%).
+- Grossman drove in a run in 33 of 131 games last season (25.2%), including eight occasions when he drove in multiple runs (6.1%).
 He had three or more RBIs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.